Reasons why we love this dog…

 Molly has an old injury which was causing her a lot of discomfort around her flank and hind quarters when she arrived in our care.
 She was understandably very defensive about being handled in that area initially.
 Since starting on pain medication, she is a lot more comfortable and a much happier girl!
 She does still get worried about being handled around the site of her injury and can be defensive if pushed, so her new family must be respectful of this.
 Molly is an extremely loving dog who does thrive on fuss and affection, just not around her painful area!

 Molly is scared of other dogs and prefers not to meet them on walks.
 Prior to starting on her pain medication, she would bark and lunge when encountering dogs on a walk.
-Now that she feels more comfortable in general, she tends to just give dogs a wide berth when out and about – she will ignore them if they don’t bother her.
+Now that she feels more comfortable in general, she tends to just give dogs a wide berth when out and about – she will usually ignore them if they don’t bother her, but will still react defensively if not given enough space.
 She will need some support from her handler when passing dogs and would not cope with walking in areas with a lot of other dogs (especially off-lead dogs who might run over to her!).
-Road walks in a quiet suburban area would suit her well!
-Molly walks well on the lead but can still react if approached by another dog.
+Rural walks or road walks in a quiet suburban area would suit her well!
+Molly walks well on the lead but can be strong if she does react towards another dog.

 Molly is real sweetie, who has had a difficult life and deserves a five-star home to retire in!
 If you think you could help Molly make up for lost time, please get in touch!